Information skills support

 - Description

 - Develop your literature searching skills and explore your subject databases to find information for projects and dissertations.
-This webinar is suitable for undergraduates (year two onwards) and masters students studying Social Science subjects.
+This webinar is suitable for undergraduates (year two onwards) and masters students studying Arts subjects.

 Back to the top